 The main difference now seems to depend on a brand's marketing strategy.
 A lot of older companies use the term "seltzer" while newer companies use "sparkling water."
 Interestingly, Schweppes—the brand that effectively started the seltzer trend—recently rebranded their carbonated water from "Seltzer Water" to "Sparkling Water."
 Go figure.

 Finally—a beverage with a clear difference!
 Club soda is carbonated water that "includes dissolved salts […] that are only there to enhance the flavor," says Kenworthy.
 This makes club soda taste similar to the original mineral water.
 As a result, club sodas will always have some amount of sodium on their nutrition label.

 Schweppes, for example, adds sodium bicarbonate, sodium chloride, and potassium sulfate to their club soda.
-The drink has 95 milligrams of sodium but is still 0 calories, 0 grams of sugar, and is caffeine free.
-Canada Dry’s Club Soda is flavored with sodium bicarbonate, sodium citrate, potassium sulfate, and disodium phosphate for a total of 115 milligrams of sodium.
+The drink has 95 milligrams of sodium but is still 0 calories, 0 grams of sugar, and is caffeine-free.
+Canada Dry's Club Soda is flavored with sodium bicarbonate, sodium citrate, potassium sulfate, and disodium phosphate for a total of 115 milligrams of sodium.

-The difference between club soda, seltzer, and sparkling water mostly comes down to what the company wants to call their product.
-Club sodas generally have sodium while seltzer and sparkling waters generally don’t.
+The difference between club soda, seltzer, and sparkling water mostly comes down to what the company wants to call its product.
+Club sodas generally have sodium while seltzer and sparkling waters generally don't.
 Regardless of what a brand calls your carbonated water, the FDA considers them all to be the same thing: a soft drink.

 Whatever you want to call your bubbly water, you can feel confident knowing you're making a healthy decision if you're choosing it over sugar-sweetened soda.